 From unused Oyster cards to old bank accounts you could have some handy spare cash ready to claim.

-I spotted this advert on the tube the other day from Nandos – revealing there are 1.8 million unclaimed rewards sitting on Nando’s cards.
+I spotted an advert on the tube the other year from Nandos – revealing there were 1.8 million unclaimed rewards sitting on Nando’s cards.
 That’s a lot of chicken.
-But I’m not that surprised.
+But I wasn’t that surprised.
 It’s just another example of forgotten cash and rewards that we really should be using.

 So this got me thinking – where else could people forgot they’ve got some money?
 Here’s a quick list of places to check, and how to make sure that money is going to better use.